cybertec-postgresql/pg_squeeze/README.md

-The function starts a background worker (`scheduler worker`) that periodically checks which of the registered tables should be checked according to its schedule, and creates a new task for them.
+The function starts a background worker (`scheduler worker`) that periodically checks which of the registered tables should be checked according to its schedule, and creates new tasks for them.
 Another worker (`squeeze worker`) is also launched that processes those tasks - note that the processing includes check whether the table is bloated enough.